Arabic for travellers: essential words and phrases for Jordan

 هل هذا صحيح؟

-hal hadha sahih?
+Hal hadha sahih?

-Essential
+Essential Words

 Word